open-cogsci/osdoc/content/pages/manual/devices/parallel.md

 ## Recommendations

 - Start your experiment with a 'zero' trigger to make sure all the pins are set to zero.
-- It's recommended to use the [psycho] or [xpyriment] back-ends instead of the [legacy] back-end (using PyGame) for time-critical experiments.
+- It's recommended to use the [psycho] or [xpyriment] backends instead of the [legacy] backend (using PyGame) for time-critical experiments.
 This is because [psycho] and [xpyriment] takes the refresh rate of the monitor into account when returning timestamps, whereas [legacy] does not.
 For more information, see [miscellaneous/timing].
 - Send the trigger code right after (instead of just before) the presentation of your stimulus (assuming that it's the stimulus onset you want to mark).
 By doing so you'll make sure that the time stamp is as accurately as possible and will not suffer from a small random jitter due to your monitor's refresh rate.
 [Source: lvanderlinden][post-2]

 ## Troubleshooting